-Getting magnesium through eating foods rich in this mineral is an excellent way to ensure your body is getting enough of this vital element.
+Getting magnesium, through eating foods rich in this mineral, is an excellent way to ensure your body is getting enough of this vital element.
 Green vegetables have significant amounts of magnesium because chlorophyll contains magnesium.
 In addition to green vegetables, unrefined grains, tofu, seeds, beans, and nuts are also foods that contain good amounts of magnesium.
-Make sure you analyze your diet and see if it is lacking any of the aforementioned foods to see if you are not getting enough magnesium.
+Make sure you analyze your diet to see if it is lacking any of the aforementioned foods.

-Manganese is an important mineral that is a critical component of enzymes and is an antioxidant that is particularly good at defending brain cells.
-Manganese also allows the human body to coordinate muscle movement; consequently, walking, running, and other routine activities that require our muscles would not be possible.
+Manganese is an important mineral that is a critical component of enzymes, and is an antioxidant that is particularly good at defending brain cells.
+Manganese also allows the human body to coordinate muscle movement; consequently, walking, running, and other routine activities that require our muscles would not be possible without this element.
 Additionally, manganese is utilized by the body to process and derive energy from carbohydrates.

 According to Dr. Machelle Seibel, professor of obstetrics and gynecology at University of Massachusetts Medical School and medical director of Inverness Medical, Inc., calcium and phosphorus can be compared to bricks and mortar.
 If you really want to have a strong bone structure, you will need to take phosphorus as well as calcium.

-Phosphorus is found in nearly all foods and dietary deficiency is practically nonexistent.
-Individuals who consume large amounts of antacids that contain aluminum hydroxide may experience phosphorus deficiency as aluminum can interfere with phosphorus absorption.
+Phosphorus is found in nearly all foods, and dietary deficiency is practically nonexistent.
+Individuals who consume large amounts of antacids containing aluminum hydroxide, may experience phosphorus deficiency; as aluminum can interfere with phosphorus absorption.

 Selenium is a mineral that is requisite for proper immune function, may lower the risk of developing certain cancers, and helps to remove free radicals (selenium works quite well with vitamin E to remove free radicals) from the body.
-Because selenium is essential for proper immune system function, it is a great nutritional supplement to take to help the body mitigate and eliminate yeast infections.
-If you are unsure if you should include a selenium dietary supplement in diet, consult a licensed physician and get their professional opinion.
+Because selenium is essential for proper immune system function, it is a great nutritional supplement to take for helping the body mitigate and eliminate yeast infections.
+If you are unsure about including a selenium dietary supplement in your diet, consult a licensed physician and get their professional opinion.

-Tanya Edwards, M.D., medical director for the Center for Integrative Medicine at the Cleveland Clinic in Ohio, considers selenium to be lacking from certain foods as a result of modern farming practices which deplete the soil of its natural selenium content.
-If Edwards is right, it may be beneficial for many individuals to include a selenium dietary supplement in their diet to compensate for the absence of selenium in their foods.
+Tanya Edwards, M.D., a medical director for the Center for Integrative Medicine at the Cleveland Clinic in Ohio, considers selenium to be lacking from certain foods as a result of modern farming practices.
+These farming practices deplete the soil of its natural selenium content.
+If Edwards is right, it may be beneficial for many individuals to include a selenium dietary supplement in their diet—to compensate for the lack of selenium in their foods.

 Selenium is found naturally in nuts (especially Brazil nuts), seafood, meat (especially kidney and liver meat), eggs, oats, wheat germ, whole-wheat bread, and brown rice.
 Remember, vitamin C can interfere with the body’s ability to absorb selenium, so make sure you take your selenium and vitamin C supplements at different times during the day.